SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 Because it provides a default value for all of the properties it introduces, and does not define any initializers itself, ``ShoppingListItem`` automatically inherits
-*all* of the designated and convenience initializers from it superclass.
+*all* of the designated and convenience initializers from its superclass.

 The figure below shows the overall initializer chain for all three classes: